RameshEY/okta-java-kafka-example/README.md

 ## Help

-Please post any questions as comments on [this blog post](blog-url), or visit our [Okta Developer Forums](https://devforum.okta.com/).
+Please post any questions as comments on [this blog post][blog-url], or visit our [Okta Developer Forums](https://devforum.okta.com/).
 You can also email developers@okta.com if would like to create a support ticket.

 ## License